 In 2008 the Reverend Paul Garrett was called as the eighth Rector of St. Barnabas.
 This period has been characterized by growth in the Family Ministry program and an exciting outward focus and engagement with our community.
 We have partnered with the Colfax Community Network to reach out to homeless families living in motels along the Colfax Ave. corridor.
 We also are a host site one night a week for a small shelter for homeless women.
 Fr.
 Paul led the congregation through a revisit of much of the in-depth work conducted by the parish in the early 1990’s on issues of human sexuality and the full inclusion in the life of the church and parish of members of the LGBT community.
 As a result of this period of both historical and current self-study the parish has been authorized to once again conduct blessing of commitment for same sex couples!
 (The first gay union blessing in the Diocese was performed at St. Barnabas.)
 The parish is also committed to working with other religious groups through the Interfaith Alliance of Colorado to help move civil society to a place of full civil rights for members of the LGBT community.

 In 2015 St Barnabas embarked on a journey to renew our buildings.
 We've remodeled our parish hall, including classrooms, office and work space and our kitchen.
 We've also opened the space between our Sanctuary and Fellowship Hall to accommodate a growing congregation.
-Following a successful Capital Campaign, architects and a contractor were chosen and hired, and our congregation moved temporarily to Warren United Methodist Church at the corner of 14th and Gilpin.
+Following a successful Capital Campaign, architects and a contractor were chosen and hired, and our congregation moved temporarily to nearby Warren United Methodist Church.
 This time of pilgrimage granted our parish time and space to renew our legacy both in the space our ministries call home and in our commitment to who we are as a community called to faithful service in Christ's name.
 We celebrated the return to our iconic building at 13th and Vine St. on November 13, 2016.